 Livent (LTHM) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the supplier of performance lithium compounds had lost 4.66% in the past month.
-In that same time, the Basic Materials sector gained 6.99%, while the S&P 500 lost 1.81%.
+Heading into today, shares of the supplier of performance lithium compounds had lost 11.97% over the past month, lagging the Basic Materials sector's loss of 1.41% and the S&P 500's loss of 7.66% in that time.

-Livent will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Livent to post earnings of $0.06 per share.
-This would mark year-over-year growth of 400%.
-Our most recent consensus estimate is calling for quarterly revenue of $106.05 million, up 29.01% from the year-ago period.
+Livent will be looking to display strength as it nears its next earnings release, which is expected to be February 17, 2022.
+The company is expected to report EPS of $0.06, up 400% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $106.05 million, up 29.01% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Livent.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Livent should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-In terms of valuation, Livent is currently trading at a Forward P/E ratio of 48.82.
-For comparison, its industry has an average Forward P/E of 16.96, which means Livent is trading at a premium to the group.
+In terms of valuation, Livent is currently trading at a Forward P/E ratio of 46.46.
+Its industry sports an average Forward P/E of 16, so we one might conclude that Livent is trading at a premium comparatively.

-It is also worth noting that LTHM currently has a PEG ratio of 1.08.
+It is also worth noting that LTHM currently has a PEG ratio of 1.03.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Chemical - Specialty industry currently had an average PEG ratio of 0.94 as of yesterday's close.
+Chemical - Specialty stocks are, on average, holding a PEG ratio of 0.92 based on yesterday's closing prices.

 The Chemical - Specialty industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 To follow LTHM in the coming trading sessions, be sure to utilize Zacks.com.